xcottos/convector-example-supplychain-master/README.md

 #### Models

 with the ``conv generate`` command we now generate the stubs of our Models.

+Now cd back to the root directory and run:

 ```
-conv generate model Supplier
+conv generate model Supplier -c supplychainchaincode
-conv generate model Maufacturer
+conv generate model Maufacturer -c supplychainchaincode
-conv generate model Distributor
+conv generate model Distributor -c supplychainchaincode
-conv generate model Retailer
+conv generate model Retailer -c supplychainchaincode
-conv generate model Customer
+conv generate model Customer -c supplychainchaincode
 ```
-You will see that now in the directory a file for each Model has been created:
+You will see that now in the directory ``cd packages/supplychainchaincode-cc/src`` a file for each Model has been created:

 ```
 Customer.model.ts